Death of H.R. McMaster's father being investigated as 'suspicious'

 The elder McMaster was a resident at Cathedral Village, a continuing care retirement facility in Philadelphia.

-The Pennsylvania attorney general's office is working with the Philadelphia police to "thoroughly and carefully review this tragic incident," said Joe Grace, spokesman for state Attorney General Josh Shapiro.
+The Pennsylvania attorney general's office is working with the Philadelphia police to "thoroughly and carefully review this tragic incident," said Joe Grace, spokesman for Attorney General Josh Shapiro.
 The investigation is in its "very early" stages, according to Grace.

 "As soon as we became aware of the alleged incident, we began an internal investigation and contacted the appropriate authorities," Cathedral Village said in a statement to CNN.